Man charged in barbershop double shooting that killed worker

 Bridgeport police and members of the Connecticut Violent Crime Fugitive Task Force took Jefferson into custody at his Bridgeport home Thursday morning.
 Details about a motive have not been released.

+“He’s innocent,” she said.
+“We’re going to fight these charges and clear his name.”

 Jefferson has several convictions and pending cases on drug charges.
-A phone message seeking comment was left for his lawyer Thursday.

 “An individual who was a threat to public safety was taken off the street,” Bridgeport police Capt.
 Brian Fitzgerald said in a statement.
 “All involved should be recognized for their efforts.”